-Ethiopia, long for too long overshadowed by its neighbours in East Africa, is one of the most exciting destinations in Africa.
-A journey across the country land will leave you inspired, humbled, and amazed.
+Ethiopia, for too long overshadowed by its neighbours in East Africa, is one of the most exciting destinations in Africa.
+A journey across the country will leave you inspired, humbled, and amazed.

 Ethiopia's cultural heritage is all around you - from the statues and monuments, to the ancient buildings and traditions.
 It's the only African nation never to be colonised by a European empire (although it was briefly occupied by Mussolini - Ethiopians still use 'ciao' as their goodbye!).